FREQUENTLY ASKED

 occurs, and providing proof that the inactive attorney has completed the

-continuing legal education requirements of a regular member under Rule 408, SCACR, within the last twelve months.
+continuing legal education requirements of a regular member under Rule 408,

-Commission to obtain confirmation to be emailed to the Clerk of Court of the
+must contact the Commission to obtain confirmation to be emailed to the Clerk

-Supreme Court of South Carolina that you are currently in compliance with SC
+of Court of the Supreme Court of South Carolina that you are currently in

-CLE requirements.
-If you are a
+compliance with SC CLE requirements.
+If

-your state/jurisdiction, you may obtain an affidavit of out-of-state
+requirements of your state/jurisdiction, you may obtain an affidavit of out-of-state

 CLE compliance from the Commission to be executed, notarized, and returned to